hopechong/alluxio/docs/en/compute/Spark.md

 I/O performance especially when the Spark deployment is remote to the data.
 In addition, Alluxio can help simplify the architecture by decoupling compute and physical storage.
-When the data path in persistent under storage is hidden from Spark, changes to under storage can be independent from application logic;
+When the data path in persistent under storage is hidden from Spark, changes to under storage can be independent of application logic;
 meanwhile, as a near-compute cache, Alluxio can still provide compute frameworks data-locality.

 ## Prerequisites

 * Java 8 Update 60 or higher (8u60+), 64-bit.
-* An Alluxio cluster is set up and is running.
+* An Alluxio cluster is set up and running.
 This guide assumes the persistent under storage is a local HDFS deployment.
 E.g., a line of `alluxio.master.mount.table.root.ufs=hdfs://localhost:9000/alluxio/`
 is included in `${ALLUXIO_HOME}/conf/alluxio-site.properties`.